 $version = $eventStore->writeToStream('user-123', $event);

-// Read events
+// Read the stream back

 foreach ($eventStore->forwardStreamFeedIterator('user-123') as $entry) {

-echo "Event: " . $entry->getEvent()->getType() . "\n";
+echo 'Event: ' . $entry->getEvent()->getType() .
+PHP_EOL;

 }